corda/corda-docs-portal/content/en/platform/corda/1.0/cenm/workflow.md

 can be configured with specific plugin classes as per the configuration show above.

 {{< note >}}
-for release 1.0 only a sinlle issuance and optional reovation workflow pair are supported.
+For release 1.0 only a single issuance and optional renovation workflow pair are supported.

 {{< /note >}}
 The plugin will need to be made available to the ENM process by including the plugin jar in the classpath.